Tokoeka (Apteryx australis) are thought to be the ancestral type of brown-coloured kiwi.

 All population numbers quoted are based on 2015 estimates unless otherwise stated.
 An updated population estimate will be provided in 2022, based on expansion of predator control operations and increased knowledge on the outcomes of various pest control regimes.

 The combined population numbers for the four tokoeka taxa make it the most numerous kiwi species in New Zealand, at 25,900.

 However, the Haast tokoeka, a mountain-loving kiwi, is New Zealand’s rarest taxa, with an estimated population of just 400.

 The most abundant taxa is the Rakiura (Stewart Island) tokoeka, with an estimated population of 13,000.
 This is a 13% decline from the 2008 population estimate.

-The table below shows 2008 and 2015 estimates for the three tokoeka taxa, and what they could be in 15 years time.
+The table below shows 2008 and 2015 estimates for the four tokoeka taxa, and what they could be in 15 years time.
 It assumes a decline of 1% each year for the Fiordland tokoeka, an annual decline of 1.8% for the Rakiura (Stewart Island) tokoeka, and an annual increase of 4.2% for the Haast tokoeka, which is very actively managed through Operation Nest Egg and a 6,000-hectare stoat trapping programme.
 At present, 80% of Haast tokoeka are under active management.
 By contrast, only 8.8% of the Fiordland taxa is under active management, and only 1.9% of Rakiura birds are actively managed.